kaboc/dart_errflow/README.md

 - `package:errflow` (this package)

-These look very different, but roughly speaking, they are similar in that they provide a way to pass both result and error values together from a method to the caller.
+These look very different, but roughly speaking, they are similar in that they provide a way to pass a result and/or an error from a method to the caller; the former holds either of the values, and the latter enables the caller to evaluate both values.
-The former returns an object of the `Result` class that can hold either of those values, and the latter uses a notifier passed from a caller to notify such values to the caller.

 A big difference is that this package also provides handlers and a logger to enable errors to be handled more easily in a unified manner.